CasimirKaPazi/tikap/Grammar.md

 CVCVC CCVCV CCVVC CVCCV VCCVC (tikap tkipa tkiap tikpa itkap)
 VCVCV VVCVC VVCCV VCVVC CVVCV CVCVV VCCVV
 ...

+### Affixes

+When an affix gets added to a word, the word retains its form, the affix however may change to avoid clusters becoming to large.
+If it is somehow not possibe and a consonant or vowel is needed, the previous consonant or vowel is echoed.
+Example:
+tik + ptaik > tkiptaik
+katia + apa > katiapaa
+tpik + ptaik > tpik*i*ptaik
+katia + apaa > katia*t*apaa

 Word order
 ==========